 N64 Related Articles

 Released across the world from 1996 to 1997, the Nintendo 64 is the successor to the SNES.

-The N64 is a fifth generation console which saw 3D gaming popularised.
-Super Mario 64 is one game that is considered a pioneer of the third person 3D game.
+The N64 is a fifth-generation console that saw 3D gaming popularised.
+Super Mario 64 is one game that is considered a pioneer of the third-person 3D game.

 Nintendo lost a significant amount of market share due to releasing the N64 as late as 1996.
 This provided the Sony PlayStation with a chance to gain almost a two-year head start.
 Perhaps naivety from Nintendo, and to be fair Sega too.
 Nobody expected Sony to deliver a console that was trailblazing in technical terms as well as Sony’s commercial arrangements with developers.

 The Nintendo 64 continued to retail until 2003.

 A lifelong avid gamer and computing enthusiast, Matt has decades of Retro Gaming experience.
 Now over 40 years old, Matt now even considers himself retro, but fortunately, nobody has developed a Matt emulator (not yet at least!).